xCounsel/adminpays/_projects/claims.md

 sitemap: false
 ---

-Our legal team are ready to assist you every step of the way to handle and solve a domain name dispute.
-We can protect your rights and interests since drafting the claim till represent you in a lawsuit related to domain name dispute.
-We deeply analyze the client's case to find out the gaps and weaknesses in the legal defence of its opponents: not only a domain name owner, but a domain administrator, registrar and hosting company too.
+Our legal team is ready to assist you every step on the way of handling and solving a domain name dispute.
+We can protect your rights and interests since drafting the claim until when representing you in a lawsuit related to a domain name dispute.
+We deeply analyze a client's case to find out the gaps and weaknesses in the legal defence of its opponents: not only a domain name owner, but a domain administrator, a registrar and a hosting company too.

-## How we can help
+## How can we help

 We may be useful in a number of ways to solve a domain name dispute: